My Rights and Responsibilities

 - How and when will funds be disbursed?

-- Explain the various programs in a student’s financial aid package.
-If a student believes he or she has been treated unfairly, he or she may request reconsideration of the award which was made.
+- What are the various programs in the financial aid offer?
+If a student believes they have been treated unfairly, they may request an appeal of the offer.

-- What portion of the financial aid you receive must be repaid, and what portion is grant aid?
-If the assistance is a loan, a student has the right to know the interest rate, the total amount that must be repaid, the payback procedures, the length of time he or she has to repay the loan, and when repayment is to begin.
+- What portion of the financial aid received must be repaid, and what portion is grant aid?
+If the assistance is a loan, a student has the right to know the interest rate, the total amount that must be repaid, the payback procedures, the length of time they have to repay the loan, and when repayment is to begin.

 - How does MSOE determine whether satisfactory academic progress (SAP) is being made, and what happens if SAP is not made?